Mackeson & Co was the first brewery to introduce milk stout.

 103,000 barrels of Mackeson were produced in 1948.

 Mackeson Stout contained eight percent lactose in 1954.

 Whitbread bottled beers were available in over half the licensed houses in Britain by 1955.
-Demand was such that Whitbread had to subcontract a portion of its bottling to other companies; 20 percent of bottled production by 1957.
+Demand was such that Whitbread had to subcontract around 20 percent of its bottling to other companies.

-Mackeson held a 25 percent share of the British stout market by 1963.
-Whitbread experimented with a draught version of Mackeson at this time.
+Mackeson held around a quarter of the stout market in Britain by 1963.
+Whitbread briefly experimented with a draught version of Mackeson at this time.

 A reciprocal agreement was signed with Bass in 1965, who agreed to stock Mackeson Stout across its estate of 4,100 public houses in exchange for Whitbread selling Bass beers throughout their estate.

-Mackeson was launched in South Africa in 1967.*
+Mackeson was introduced to the South African market in 1967.